HankB/ESP8266_Arduino_MQTT_NTP_DS18B20/README.md

 Start with the IDE (flatpak) and choose the board `LOLIN(WEMOS) D1 Mini` and build successfully.
 There is a fair bit of text output to the console (since I launched the IDE from the command line.) and apparently the board ID is `esp8266:esp8266:d1_mini_clone`

 *Note: It may be necessary to install required libraries.
-This is not my first Arduino/ESP8266 project so the libraries were already installed.*
+This is not my first Arduino/ESP8266 project so some libraries were already installed.*

 ```text
 arduino-ide_2.3.6_Linux_64bit.AppImage ESP8266_Arduino_MQTT_NTP_DS18B20.ino